akshayparihardev/Thought-of-the-Day/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-06-10**
+## 🗓️ Date: **2025-06-11**

 ### 💬 Today's Insight:
 ```
-> Happiness can be found, even in the darkest of times, if one only remembers to turn on the light. ❤️ - J.K.
-Rowling
+> Someone is sitting in the shade today because someone planted a tree a long time ago. ❤️ - Warren Buffett
 ```

 ---